civisanalytics/civis-services-streamlit/README.md

    The Civis Platform user account that's going to deploy this Streamlit app must have access to this GitHub repo
-   (either because this GitHub repo is public, or because the Civis Platform user account is associated with a GitHub credential that can access this GitHub repo).
+   (either because this GitHub repo is public, or because the Civis Platform user account is associated with a GitHub credential that can access this private GitHub repo).
    For a test app, you may [fork this GitHub repository](https://github.com/civisanalytics/civis-services-streamlit/fork) where the app's source code is provided at [`test_app/`](test_app).
 2. The following explains the expected files for your app: